Take A Bow Lyrics & Video

-And beholden and for all that you’ve done.
+And behold and for all that you've done

-Cast a spell on the country you run.
+And cast a spell on the country you run

-You’ll burn in hell, yeah you’ll burn in hell for your sins.
+You'll burn in Hell, yeah, you'll burn in Hell

 Pay, you must pay